-For December 2018 volunteers are required in the following libraries:
+For May 2019 Activity Supporters are required in the following libraries:

 Libraries run many occasional or regular events for which we need additional help.
 Events for adults may help to reduce loneliness and improve wellbeing.
 Activities for children aim to get them enthused about books.
 Contact your local library to find what specific activities they need help with and which you are comfortable supporting.
 You may have a particular skill or interest you could offer.